zoontek/react-native-navigation-bar/README.md

 A React component to control the Android button navigation bar (with back / home / recents buttons).

 > [!NOTE]
-> This component has no effect on other platforms, or with gesture navigation.
+> This component has no effect on other platforms or when gesture navigation is used.

 ```tsx
 import { NavigationBar } from "@zoontek/react-native-navigation-bare";